kyma-project/rafter/charts/rafter-asyncapi-service/README.md

 - Kubernetes v1.14 or higher
 - Helm v2.10 or higher
-- Add the `rafter-charts` repository to your Helm client using this command:
+- The `rafter-charts` repository added to your Helm client with this command:

 ```bash
 helm repo add rafter-charts https://rafter-charts.storage.googleapis.com